naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-typescript-and-postgres.md

 };
 ```

-The workflow is as follows: the `Promise` is being processed by returning the data in case of successfull database operation or by returning an error in case something goes wrong.
+The workflow is as follows: the `Promise` is being processed by returning the data in case of successful database operation or by returning an error in case something goes wrong.
 Apart from this, you can return errors for validation failures.

 ## Test the API